sandstorm/serious-game-legacy/README.md

 This packages helps you to quickly set up a Neos Project.
 Besides a basic Neos setup we provided examples and configuration that helps us to quickly provide a kickstart.

-Run `./kickstart.sh` an follow the instructions.
+Run `./kickstart.sh` and follow the instructions.

 [//]: # (KICKSTART_INFO_SECTION__END)